What if This Happened at Auburn?

 “I talked to a recruit who attended the Florida-South Carolina game last year and he said he actually put his wallet in his front pocket because of the recruits who were there visiting.
 He said they were cast straight from the streets of Miami.
 The only thing Urban Meyer is trying to do is win football games.
 Don’t give us this crap about graduation rates and academics.”

-The now obviously wrong and misguided Orlando Sentinel writer took exception, writing, “Straight from the streets of Miami?
+The now obviously wrong and misguided Orlando Sentinel r took exception, writing, “Straight from the streets of Miami?
 That comment couldn’t be any more racist or insulting.
 Whatever issue you have with Meyer, it is completely ridiculous to start calling their recruits “straight from the streets of Miami.”